Coconaatti/Grokking-algorithms-simplified/Chapter_2/script.md

 > ***HOWEVER, if each item is big in an array, then a single lslot is valuable.
 AND In comparison storing addresses by lists is more efficient (and smol).***\
 > *SO, arrays are used more often than lists **except in specific use cases.***

+Selection sort is sorting from smallest to largest.